marian-m12l/studio/README.md

 * Stage nodes are used to display an image and/or play a sound
 * Action nodes are used to transition from one stage to the next, and to manage the available options

+The editor supports several file formats for audio and image assets.

+##### Images

+Image files may use the following formats (formats marked with asterisks are automatically converted when transferring to the device) :
+* PNG\*\*
+* JPEG\*\*
+* BMP (24-bits)

+Image dimensions must be 320x240.
+Images may use colors, even though some colors may not render accurately due to the screen being behind the plastic cover.
+Bear in mind that the color of the cover may change, as seen with the recently released Christmas edition.

+##### Audio

+Audio files may use the following formats (formats marked with asterisks are automatically converted when transferring to the device) :
+* MP3\*\*
+* OGG/Vorbis \*\*
+* WAVE (signed 16-bits, mono, 32000 Hz)

+MP3 and OGG files are expected to be sampled at 44000Hz.

 LICENSE
 -------